benrr101/node-taglib-sharp/docs/classes/_src_tag_.tag.md

 Gets a collection of pictures associated with the media represented by the current instance.

-**`description`** Typically, this value is used to store an album cover or icon to use for the file, but
+**`remarks`** Typically, this value is used to store an album cover or icon to use for the file, but
     it is capable of holding any type of image or file, including pictures of the band, the recording studio, the concert, etc.